NiklasRosenstein/houdini-library/README.md

 My personal library of Houdini digital assets and shelf tools.

+## icons/

+Icons used by this library and their attributions.

 ## scripts/

 Scripts that can be added to the Houdini shelf tools.